momentohq/public-dev-docs/docs/develop/api-reference/http-rest-api.md

 - This error type typically indicates that the request was incorrectly specified.
 See the message body for further details.

 *Status Code: 401 Unauthorized*

+- This error type typically indicates that the Momento auth token passed in is either invalid or expired.
+See the body of the message for further details.

+*Status Code: 403 Forbidden*

+- This error type typically indicates the Momento auth token passed in does not grant the required access to the resources you attempted.
+See the body of the message for further details.*Status Code: 401 Unauthorized*

-- This error type typically indicates that there was an issue with authentication/authorization.
-See the message body for further details.
+- This error type typically indicates that the Momento auth token passed in is either invalid or expired.
+See the body of the message for further details.

+*Status Code: 403 Forbidden*

+- This error type typically indicates the Momento auth token passed in does not grant the required access to the resources you attempted.
+See the body of the message for further details.

 *Status Code: 404 Not Found*
 - “Cache Not Found” indicates that the specified cache does not exist.